DS-Homebrew/ChroniclesDX/README.md

 # ChroniclesDX
-Changes made to Sonic Chronicles: The Dark Brotherhood, with RomFS being injected programatically.
+Changes made to Sonic Chronicles: The Dark Brotherhood.

 The list below is not the only things we're changing; we might change other things too.
 We just want to have a timeline of things.